hashicorp/terraform-provider-aws/website/docs/r/ecs_service.html.markdown

 * `capacity_provider` - (Required) The short name of the capacity provider.
 * `weight` - (Required) The relative percentage of the total number of launched tasks that should use the specified capacity provider.
 * `base` - (Optional) The number of tasks, at a minimum, to run on the specified capacity provider.
 Only one capacity provider in a capacity provider strategy can have a base defined.

+## deployment_circuit_breaker

+The `deployment_circuit_breaker` configuration block supports the following:

+* `enable` - (Required) Whether to enable the deployment circuit breaker logic for the service.
+* `rollback` - (Required) Whether to enable Amazon ECS to roll back the service if a service deployment fails.
+If rollback is enabled, when a service deployment fails, the service is rolled back to the last deployment that completed successfully.

 ## deployment_controller